Avaneesh1292/DBS_Project/readme.md

 Backend runs locally
-Front end deployed through vercel backend is connect to the internet using ngrok
+Front end deployed through vercel backend is connected to the internet using ngrok